Purchase Return Authorization Enablement

 If a return is not made on the original card or with an approval, the merchant is liable for potential fraud and /or a disputed transaction by the issuer.
 Failure to obtain a proper authorization for return transactions may increase fee exposure for failing to properly authorize and settle every transaction.

-- October 19, 2019: All merchants in the USA, Canada, and Latin America must send credit return authorization messages.
+- October 19, 2019: All merchants in the USA, Canada, and Latin America must send credit return authorization messages on Visa transactions.

-- April 14, 2020: Issuers will be entitled to initiate chargebacks on return transactions when the merchant fails to obtain an authorization.
-The issuer holds liability for an authorized Visa return submitted for settlement.
-The merchant holds liability for an unauthorized Visa return submitted for settlement.
+- April 14, 2020: Issuers will be entitled to initiate chargebacks on return transactions when the merchant fails to obtain an authorization for Visa transactions.
+The issuer holds liability for an authorized return submitted for settlement.
+The merchant holds liability for an unauthorized return submitted for settlement.
 Merchants need to ensure their POS will authorize returns.

 Please contact your Relationship Manager for more information.